 Our zine collection is a small one aiming to provide a glance into this form of alternative press.
 We have zines with origins in Arizona and California, touching on themes such as gang violence, poetry, artwork, prison culture, LGBTQ.
 Zines may serve as primary source material for research on local communities and social issues, and art.

-This library guide was prepared with the help of Yolanda Contreras, a student intern and zine author.
+* This library guide was made with the help of Yolanda Contreras, a student intern and zine author.